Alexandria Ocasio-Cortez Calls Israel’s PM Netanyahu ‘A Trump-Like Figure’

 “We need to expand what those policy conversations are, because as just a citizen of this country, I would be very concerned if Trump started really pursuing more and more and more increasingly dangerous policies and everyone just standing aside and say this is normal, this is just like before.”

-As The Inquisitr reported, Secretary of State Mike Pompeo suggested that the U.S. might change its policy on Israel and its actions toward Palestine, and claims that the White House is in the process of creating a solution that is headed by Trump’s son-in-law and adviser Jared Kushner.
+As The Inquisitr reported, Secretary of State Mike Pompeo suggested that the U.S. might change its policy on Israel and its actions toward Palestine and claims that the White House is in the process of creating a solution that is headed by Trump’s son-in-law and adviser Jared Kushner.
 The plan will reportedly be announced after Netanyahu establishes his new government.

 As of now, many criticize Trump for enabling Netanyahu for what some call a militaristic and extremist agenda.